 - How can we imagine money working better to accelerate the shift to a healthy, fair, sustainable food system?

 Our speakers for this event are Rebecca Pritchard (Head of Business Banking at Triodos Bank, a pioneer in ethical banking) and Ben Pugh (Founder of Farmdrop, the online food delivery company who recently raised £7m in Series A funding, having previously successfully crowdfunded).
 The discussion will be chaired by Dan Crossley, Executive Director of the Food Ethics Council.

 Our two expert speakers will present, followed by a Q&A session, then a delicious and free buffet meal (kindly sponsored by Think.Eat.Drink and Organico).
 The idea of our Food Talks series is to stimulate debate and constructive thinking about the issues that surround the world of food.
 Please join us!

-Our Food Talks series is brought to you by Impact Hub Kings Cross in partnership with the Food Ethics Council, Organico,Think.Eat.Drink and London Food Link, part of Sustain: The alliance for better food and farming.
+Our Food Talks series is brought to you by the Food Ethics Council in partnership with Impact Hub Kings Cross, Organico,Think.Eat.Drink and London Food Link, part of Sustain: The alliance for better food and farming.

 Next Food Talks